What size trowel for 4×4 tile?

 A further introduction is much less important here as the name tells you the story here.

-Simply put, you get V-shaped edges with this sort of trowel.
+You get V-shaped edges with this sort of trowel.
 Around the edge, there is a sawtooth, or more specifically, a zig-zag pattern.

-However, you cannot just use this at your whim.
+You cannot just use this at your whim.
 This type of trowel goes fine with tile up to 4 inches.

 The mesh backing and the mosaic tiles get perfection with this trowel.
 For ceiling installation and wall application, this trowel does a perfect job.

-Here, you get to apply the mortar in a minimalistic manner.
+You get to apply the mortar in a minimalistic manner.
 So, far safer than the square-notch trowels for the specific purposes mentioned above.

 As you have 4×4 tiles, this trowel can just work fine.
 So, this could be one of your ideal options for installing the trowels.